Profit Maximization in Financial Management

 Risk ToleranceMay involve higher risk-taking for immediate gains.Generally more conservative in risk management.

-MeasurementEmphasis on accounting profits and earnings.Focus on shareholder value, including dividends.
+MeasurementEmphasis on accounting profits and earnings.Focus on shareholder value, including dividends and the market value of shares.

 Impact on Decision-MakingMay lead to decisions that sacrifice long-term sustainability or stakeholder interests.Prioritizes decisions that enhance long-term value and stakeholder well-being.